 January 28, 2014, ANCHORAGE, AK – Futaris, Inc., a subsidiary of Calista Corporation, is pleased to announce its investment in Quintillion Networks Limited.
-Futaris, Inc. provides global IT and communication solutions via satellite, VoIP, Broadcasting and LMR communications and has more than 30 years of private and federal telecommunications experience.
-Futaris is the only approved HITRUST Common Security Framework Assessor organization in the state of Alaska, and is licensed to conduct HITRUST CSF assessments nationwide.
+Futaris, Inc. provides global communication solutions via satellite, Broadcasting and LMR communications and has more than 30 years of private and federal telecommunications experience.

 The Calista Corporation represents approximately 12,500 shareholders of the Yukon-Kuskokwim Delta in Southwest Alaska.
 The region contains nearly 10 percent of Alaska’s land area.
 There are no 100G wired connections from the YK Delta to the rest of Alaska or the world.